abitfrosty/Stack_Overflow_Surveys/README.md

 ### File Description
 In this repository you can find zipped archives with .CSV files which is the datasets used in the analysis and a .ipynb files which is a jupyter notebook files that contain the code for analysis.
 The are 2 .ipynb files:
-1. Exploration
-	- Exploration of the dataset.
+1. Exploration - exploration of the dataset.
-2. Project
-	- The main part of the analysis.
+2. Project - the main part of the analysis.

 ### Results
 All the assumptions and questions both were answered and visualized in the notebook.